CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/third-party-prerequisites.md

 As **we do not support MULTI SCO**, if the course is longer, it should be divided into several zip packages (mono-SCO).

-As the contents will be imported in a Crossknowledge learning path , this is not an issue.
+As the contents will be imported in a CrossKnowledge learning path , this is not an issue.

 CrossKnowledge recommends to develop training contents or modules in SCORM 1.2, this standard is supported by the majority of elearning content creation tools and all the LMS.